xcsp3team/PyCSP3-models/crafted/LargeScaleScheduling/README.md

 # Problem LargeScaleScheduling

-Large scale scheduling instances have been built to show the interest of a scalable time-table filtering algorithm for the Cumulative Constraint.
+Large scale scheduling instances have been built to show the interest of a scalable timetable filtering algorithm for the Cumulative Constraint.

 ## Data (example)
   00100-0.json